Proto:Sonic the Hedgehog 2 (Genesis)/August 21st, 1992

 Aquatic Ruin Boss

-The boss is near complete, though the totems can not be interacted with yet.
+The boss is near complete, though the totems can not be interacted with yet, and the boss also moves much slower than the final.

 A preliminary version of the Metropolis Zone boss exists.